RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 5 Guide.md

   (d) True (Example: $x = 2$)

 2. There exists a February that is not cold.
-(Or: Some Februaries are not cold.)
+(Or: *Some Februaries are not cold*.
+Other correct answers are possible.)

 ## S5